TritonDataCenter/rfd/rfd/0067/README.md

 ## sdcadm status

-I'm consider implementing a `sdcadm status` as part of this work that will give a report on current faults with the Triton setup:
+I'm consider implementing a `sdcadm status` or `sdcadm post-setup status` as part of this work that will give a report on current faults with the Triton
+setup:

 - Is it in a blessed state with HA manatee, moray, etc.?
 - Perhaps listing 'sdcadm check-health' faults.